SergioBota/gatsby-starter-deck/src/slides/01-intro.md

 # WebGL

-Create 2D, 3D, AR and VR expiriences using the WEB.
+Create 2D, 3D, AR and VR experiences using the WEB.

 ---